← Back to Learn

 The safer approach

-Instead of editing an existing policy, create a new policy with the updated rules in simulation mode.
-This lets SharePoint run the re-crawl and evaluate content against the new conditions without generating alerts or enforcing actions.
+Instead of editing an existing policy, create a new policy with the updated rules, turn it on, but disable alerting and user notifications.
+This lets SharePoint run the re-crawl and evaluate content against the new conditions without flooding your alerts dashboard or confusing users with policy tips on old documents.

 This is slower and less convenient than just editing the rule.
 But it avoids a flood of alerts on old data, confused users, and a security team buried in false positives.